 Annotation Interface Input

-Annotation used to specify an abstract method that returns a prop.
+Annotation used to specify an input.
 The property is extracted from Reacts underlying props object.
-By default the prop is passed as a value in when creating the view but it can also be retrieved from the react context.
+By default the input is passed as a value in when creating the view but it can also be retrieved from the react context.
+When applied to an abstract method, the input is mutable.
+When applied to a constructor parameter, the input is immutable.

 • Must not be annotated with any other react annotation